leo-barreto/virtual-pipelines-eventselection/README.md

 source /cvmfs/sft.cern.ch/lcg/views/LCG_95/x86_64-slc6-gcc8-opt/setup.sh
 ```

+Other ways to install ROOT:
+- You can install ROOT via conda on most machines in a few minutes: https://anaconda.org/conda-forge/root
+- You can follow the instructions from the ROOT website for binaries and CVMFS sources: https://root.cern.ch/content/release-61804
+- Or use the pacakges from your distro (highly depends on the distro whether this works out...)

 ## Preprocessing: Reducing the initial samples

 To reduce the inital samples to a fraction of the size.
 The bash script `reduce.sh` calls the Python script `reduce.py` for all relevant samples with a constant reduction factor.